wzanga/solar_system/README.md

 ===========
 The principal class used for the simulation is 'nbp' which stands for "N-body problem"

-1.It is initialized with the name of the bodies we would like to simulate For exemple nbp = nbp(['SUN','MERCURY','VENUS','EARTH','MARS']) initialize the n-body problem with the sun, Mercury, Venus, the Earth and Mars
+1. It is initialized with the name of the bodies we would like to simulate For exemple nbp = nbp(['SUN','MERCURY','VENUS','EARTH','MARS']) initialize the n-body problem with the sun, Mercury, Venus, the Earth and Mars

 2. Each body must be given an initial state